 7.5 Maintenance of Records and Right of Inspection.
 The Association shall keep and maintain at its principal place of business, current copies of the Condominium Documents, any rules and regulations applicable to the Property and its books, records and financial statements.
 The membership register, books of account and minutes of meetings of the Board and committees of the Association shall be made available for inspection and copying by any Owner at the Owner’s expense, or by such Owner’s duly appointed representatives, and by any Eligible Mortgagee at any reasonable time and for a purpose reasonably related to such Owner’s interest as an Owner or such Eligible Mortgagee’s interest at the office of the Association or at such other place as the Board shall prescribe.
 No Owner or any other person shall copy the membership register for the purposes of solicitation of or direct mailing to any Owner.
 Upon written request to the Association, any Eligible Mortgagee may have an audited financial statement of the Association prepared at such Eligible Mortgagee’s sole cost and expense (including, without limitation, compensation for any actual costs incurred by the Association in responding to any such audit request).

 7.6 Registered Agent and Office for Association.
-Verity Property Management, Inc. (formerly known as Hammack Management, Inc.), whose address is 200 N. 23rd Street, Boise, ID 83702, is hereby designated as the registered agent of the Association to receive service of process for the purposes provided in the Condominium Act.
+DS Property Management, Inc. is hereby designated as the registered agent of the Association to receive service of process for the purposes provided in the Condominium Act.
 The Board may at any time designate a different agent for such purpose pursuant to the Condominium Act.

 ARTICLE 8.
 ASSESSMENTS.